ethanwhite/nescent-sabbatical-proposal/proposal.md

 These problems mean that scientists spend a lot of time simply assembling, cleaning, and combining datasets.
-In addition, the skills and tools required to assemble data are often not required for actually conducting synthetic science *per se*.
+In addition, many biologists lack the skills and tools required to assemble this type of data.
 This means that the difficulty of assembling data can serve as a major barrier, preventing many scientists from conducting synthetic research at all.
 These challenges are magnified when trying to work across disciplinary boundaries, because of the lack of researchers with expertise in the availability and structure of data in their across multiple disciplines.

-My lab has begun to address these challenges by developing a software package (the EcoData Retriever; http://ecodataretriever.org) to make it easier to conduct synthetic science in ecology.
+My lab has begun to address these challenges by developing software (the EcoData Retriever; http://ecodataretriever.org) to make it easier to conduct synthetic science in ecology.
-This package automatically downloads data from individual datasets, cleans it, processes it into proper structure, and stores it in a variety of common formats for easy analysis.
+This software automatically downloads data for individual datasets, cleans it, processes it into proper structure, and stores it in a variety of common formats for easy analysis.
-While this package has proved useful to us and a growing number of other researchers, it is limited both by its lack of evolutionary data, and its lack of ability to automatically integrate evolutionary and ecological datasets.
+While this software has proved useful to us and a growing number of other researchers, it is limited by a lack of evolutionary data and an inability to automatically integrate evolutionary and ecological datasets.

 With the leadership of NESCent over the past decade, evolutionary synthesis has now come to the forefront of synthetic research in biology.